ErimTuzcuoglu/InventAnalyticsCase/README.md

     yarn docker:dev

-Or with Node.js (You also need run run mongoDB before execute the below command):
+Or with Node.js (You also need run run postgres before execute the below command):

-    set NODE_ENV=development && yarn dev
+    yarn dev

 ### Production Mode